merzbild/Merzbild.jl/Ideas.md

 - [ ] Logging struct?
 (Union of nothing/actual logging struct, write out stuff like "increased octree merging buffer", "increase particle array size")

+- [ ] Subsplit into two groups based on energy and merge.
+Find x s.t.
+Vol(particles in sphere but not in cube + particles in cube but not in sphere) is minimal.
+Plus we shift it by the velocity of the neutrals?
+Plus we can weight by Maxwellian distribution?

 # TODO: tests

 - [ ] energy / momentum conservation in scattering